-ISM is therefore recommending that the Applicant make a minor provision for telecommunication infrastructure within its submission, should the heigh and scale of the development impact future Microwave links needing to reach the noted telecommunication masts.
+ISM is therefore recommending that the Applicant make a minor provision for telecommunication infrastructure within its submission, should the heigh and scale of the development impact future Microwave links needing to reach the telecommunication masts identified herein.

 Please note that telecommunication networks are always evolving, and as such, these findings remain subject to change.